108mk/Quantum_Tech_Project_M_Tech_IISc/README.md

 # Quantum_Tech_Project_M_Tech_IISc
 This repository contains my current research work in Quantum technology.
 My primary interest is in knowing "WHY" and "WHERE" Quantum-ness can be used as a resource in computation.

+1. Quantum for Quantum: Simulating Quantum systems via quantum algorithms has been long considered since 80' (due to Y. Manin and R. Feynmann).

+2. Quantum for Classical: "How efficient can it be to simulate classical systems via quantum algorithms?"

 ## Phase-I (August-October '23): Review of Quantum algorithms
 ⭐ Quantum Complexity Theory (QCT)
 > Paper reviews